openhab/openhab-addons/bundles/org.openhab.binding.mihome/README.md

     - Make sure the gateway and the machine are in the same subnet
     - Try to connect your machine via Ethernet instead of Wifi
     - Make sure you don't have any firewall rules blocking multicast
+    - If you have multiple network interfaces, try to configure the `interface` property of the `Bridge` Thing

 __I have connected my gateway to the network but it doesn't show up in openHAB:__
 - Make sure to have the developer mode enabled in the MiHome app